aws/aws-cryptographic-material-providers-library/README.md

 If you are using the AWS Cryptographic Material Providers Library for Java you will need the AWS SDK for Java V2.
 If you are using the AWS Cryptographic Material Providers Library for .NET you will need the AWS SDK for .NET V3.
 If you are using the AWS Cryptographic Material Providers Library for Python you will need boto3.
+If you are using the AWS Cryptographic Material Providers Library for Rust you will need the AWS SDK for Rust V1.
+If you are using the AWS Cryptographic Material Providers Library for Go you will need the AWS SDK for Go V2.

 **NOTE**: The `KmsAsyncClient` and `DynamoDBAsyncClient` are not supported, only the synchronous clients.